 They Don't Always Need a Pill to ChillStress can be a major contributor to the development of feline urethral obstruction (and a host of other feline medical problems as well).
 Such stress can come from a change in the weather (cases of urethral obstruction seem to increase in frequency during cold snaps), a new addition to the family (human or otherwise), change in household dynamic (holiday visitors, family traveling, home remodel, and others), or poor litter box management - just to name a few.
 In many cases, you can take simple steps to minimize your cat’s stress and therefore decrease their risks for developing a urethral obstruction.

 - Practice good litter box maintenance: The general ‘rule of thumb’ in the veterinary world is to have one more litter box than the number of cats you have (i.e., 3 boxes for 2 cats, and so on).
 Having the boxes in different rooms, on different levels of the house, and away from high-traffic areas of the home can help too.
 The frequency with which you will need to scoop and clean the boxes will depend on how fastidious your cats are, but its best to err on the side of caution and scoop daily, and do a full clean regularly.
 The type of box and litter can have an impact as well, with most cats preferring large, uncovered litter boxes and unscented litters—but every cat is different, so try out several to determine your cat’s preferences.
 This small investment in time can yield significant benefits.
+Here's everything you need to know about litter boxes and cats - including how to choose the best litter and litter boxes, how many litter boxes you need depending on how many cats you've got, and how and where to best do your cat's litter box set up.

 - Cats are NOT party animals: Most cats really don’t like changes in their daily routine, and few things change up that routine quite like the holidays and overnight visitors.
 When the holidays come, be sure to provide your cats with their own ‘safe room’, complete with a clean litter box (or two), fresh water and food, and some comfy bedding.
 Keep this room off limits to visitors and your cats will likely weather the holiday storm much better — as will your guests’ coats and other belongings!
 The ‘safe room’ is something that some cats may need all year through, and many will also need it when introducing a new pet or baby to the family, or when renovations disturb the house.

 - Don’t forget play time: Though some cats might not seek out play time with you, many would eagerly jump at the chance if offered and it can be a great way to decrease stress—their’s and yours!
 From laser toys and The Cat Dancer to catnip mice and puzzle toys, cat play isn’t as difficult as you might initially think.
 And since play time will also help with your cat’s weight control, it has a ‘double benefit’ when it comes to preventing urethral obstructions.
-SImple petting and occasional brushing can help to decrease their stress as well.
+Simple petting and occasional brushing can help to decrease their stress as well.

 - The power of pheromones: Pheromones are compounds that animals naturally secrete to elicit a certain type of response from another member of their species.
 In the case of cats, calming and anti-anxiety pheromones have been isolated and synthetically reproduced and are available in a product called Comfort Zone (with Feliway).
 It comes in both spray form and as a plug-in diffuser.
 It can go a long way towards decreasing stress and anxiety in cats when used appropriately.
 Such pheromones can also be helpful when introducing new cats or when trying to decrease in-fighting amongst cats within the same household.

-- Let them have a sleep over: Its not uncommon for cats to get into a whole heap of medical trouble when their owners are away on vacation.
+- Let them have a sleep over: It's not uncommon for cats to get into a whole heap of medical trouble when their owners are away on vacation.
 In many of these cases, such as with urethral obstruction, these medical problems can turn quickly fatal if not detected and appropriately treated in time.
-Though many people consider cats ‘low maintenence’ pets that can be left on their own for a long weekend, its really not the best approach.
+Though many people consider cats ‘low maintenance’ pets that can be left on their own for a long weekend, its really not the best approach.
 The best bet is to hire a knowledgable, responsible, and capable pet sitter to stay at your house and watch after your animal brood while you’re away on vacation.
 If you don’t already know of one, speak with the reception staff or nursing staff at your veterinarian’s office… many of them will often do pet sitting on the side, and if they don’t do it themselves, they’ll likely be able to recommend you to someone who does.

 Ignorance is NOT Bliss